antaresproject/docs/docs/services/twig.md

 tooltip($params = null)
 ```

-Provides the HTML containing the zmdi-info-outline information icon with a tooltip.
+Provides the html containing the zmdi-info-outline information icon with tooltip.

 ## Filters